 Christine graduated from Solano College of Nursing Vocational Nursing Program and Nursing Assistant Course.
-She has been working at International School of Nursing formerly Solano College of Nursing for the past fourteen (14) years.
-She also works as LVN Charge Nurse at Springs Road Health Care.
+She has been working at International School of Nursing formerly Solano College of Nursing for the past twenty (20) years.
+She worked as a charge nurse at Pine Ridge Care and Rehab in San Rafael.
+She also worked as a charge nurse and treatment nurse at Springs Road Healthcare in Vallejo.